Custom-built software needs to create business value, and the higher its quality, the more value it creates.

 Whether it’s used by customers or employees, improving quality of custom software has real business benefits, investing for better applications, better adoption, better processes, can deliver significant financial returns.

-Software is at heart of every organisation, impacting the business value, quality custom software is the only way to create the applications that successful businesses need.
+Software is at the heart of every organisation, impacting the business value, quality custom software is the only way to create the applications that successful businesses need.